-Most people think of NO as just an air pollutant made from car exhaust, but it also has many important biological functions.
+NO has many important biological functions.
 It relaxes the walls of blood vessels, causing vasodilation (widening of the vessels).
 This allows more blood to flow into the heart and other organs.
 It also acts as a signaling molecule between nerve cells.
 In addition, it plays an important role in our immune system and helps it to fight infections.

-Recent research shows that nitric oxide may have an effect on aging and longevity.
-Intestinal bacteria that make nitric oxide cause a roundworm named Caenorhabditis elegans to live for a significantly longer time than roundworms without the bacteria.
-C. elegans (the abbreviated scientific name) is a popular organism in anti-aging studies.
+Research suggests that nitric oxide may have an effect on aging and longevity.
+The possession of intestinal bacteria that make NO enables Caenorhabditis elegans to live for significantly longer than members of its species without the bacteria.
+C. elegans (the abbreviated scientific name) is a roundworm and a popular organism in anti-aging studies.
 What applies to a roundworm may not apply to us, but it is known that the level of nitric oxide in our body decreases as we age.
-The idea that bacteria producing nitric oxide could be added to our intestine and help us to live longer is a tantalizing thought.
+The idea that bacteria producing nitric oxide could be added to our intestine in order to help us live longer is a tantalizing thought.

-Nitric oxide shouldn't be confused with nitrous oxide, which is commonly known as "laughing gas".
-Nitrous oxide has the formula N2O and acts as an anesthetic.
-It's not a normal component of our body.
+Nitric oxide shouldn't be confused with nitrous oxide, which is commonly known as laughing gas.
+A nitrous oxide molecule contains two nitrogen atoms and one oxygen one.
+It acts as an anesthetic and is not a normal component of our body.

 Nitric Oxide and the Heart

 Nitric oxide in blood plays a vital role in keeping our circulatory system healthy.
-It causes blood vessels to widen and open up, allowing large quantities of blood to be transported.
-Blood without nitric oxide doesn't cause blood vessels to expand, so the blood can't flow as easily through the vessels.
+It causes vessels to widen and open up, allowing large quantities of blood to be transported.
+Blood without nitric oxide doesn't cause vessels to expand.
+This means that the blood can't flow as easily through the vessels.

 Blood Transfusions and Nitric Oxide Depletion